UK euroskeptics urge PM May to prepare for ‘no deal’ Brexit

 - Amazon employees demand company cut ties with ICE

-Still, Airbus, Siemens and BMW have all warned that leaving the EU without a free-trade deal would hurt British businesses and jobs.
+That would mean tariffs and other trade barriers between Britain and the EU, and many businesses say it would severely harm the U.K. economy.
+Airbus, Siemens and BMW have all warned recently that leaving the EU without a free-trade deal would hurt British businesses and cost jobs.
+Airbus alone employs nearly 14,000 workers in the U.K.

+May’s Conservative government is divided between Brexit-backing ministers calling for a clean break so that Britain can strike new trade deals around the world, and those who want to stay closely aligned to the EU, Britain’s biggest trading partner.

+Health Secretary Jeremy Hunt on Sunday urged people to unite behind the prime minister, saying she would mix “cautious pragmatism” with a determination to fulfil voters’ decision to leave the EU.